BenjaminPoole/Fast-Mandelbrot/README.md

 #### Credits
 This program was based on [this notebook](https://github.com/mnd-af/src/blob/master/2020/07/14/Mandelbrot.ipynb) and the corresponding [Youtube video](https://youtu.be/GvVYKoX1g2s) which taught the author how to do this.

+Thanks to [Stephen Fay](https://github.com/dcxSt) for contributing Julia.py so you can render Julia sets.

 If you wish to ask questions/report a bug or contribute then make sure to open an issue and let me know.